kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 2. Inspect the associated `ResourceClaim` status: `kubectl get resourceclaim
    <claim-name> -o yaml`.
 3. Check if `.status.allocation.devices.results[*].skipNodePrepare` is set to `true`.
+If it is `nil` or `false` but the driver is configured with `SkipNodePrepare: true` in its `ResourceSlice`, verify if the scheduler or custom allocator has been upgraded to support KEP-5945 and correctly copies these fields.
+4. If allocation itself is failing for the pod's claims with errors indicating that the optional node preparation feature is disabled in the scheduler, verify that the `DRAOptionalNodePreparation` feature gate is enabled in the scheduler/allocator components.
-4. If it is `true` but the kubelet is still trying to contact the plugin, verify that the `DRAOptionalNodePreparation` feature gate is enabled on the target kubelet.
+5. If it is `true` but the kubelet is still trying to contact the plugin, verify that the `DRAOptionalNodePreparation` feature gate is enabled on the target kubelet.
 If the feature gate is disabled, the kubelet will ignore the `true` setting and attempt to contact a driver plugin.
-5. If resource preparation succeeded (skipped) but the container fails to start or run because of missing hardware access, verify that the `ResourceSlice` was not misconfigured.
+6. If resource preparation succeeded (skipped) but the container fails to start or run because of missing hardware access, verify that the `ResourceSlice` was not misconfigured.
 If the device actually requires node-local prep, `SkipNodePrepare` must be set to `false` (or omitted).